This website uses cookies to ensure you get the best experience on our website. Learn more

 For families, two of the View Rooms and four of the Standard Rooms are configured as adjoining units with an interleading door.
 Plains Camp has the most relaxed attitude towards families and children at Okonjima, accepting children as young as three years old, although parents still need to be aware of some restrictions to activities, in place for safety reasons.

-Outside, all the rooms have a private veranda with comfortable canvas chairs and a small table.
-There is also a shaded parking area, a useful addition as the rooms furthest from the main area are quite a hike.
+Outside, each of the rooms has a private veranda with comfortable canvas chairs and a small table.
+Each also has its own shaded parking area, a useful addition as rooms furthest from the main area are quite a hike.

-Activities at Plains Camp, as at its sister camps, are varied, but here, with the exception of the self-guided walking trails, all activities cost extra.
+Activities at Plains Camp, as at its sister camps at Okonjima, are varied, but here, with the exception of the self-guided walking trails, all activities cost extra.
 They can be arranged and paid for at the camp.

 Without doubt the main attraction of the Okonjima Reserve is the chance to track big cats and carnivores.
-Radio-tracking leopard from open-sided game-viewing vehicles is the main event (you will see a range of other animals and birds on this activity too).
+Radio-tracking leopards from open-sided game-viewing vehicles is the main event (though you will see a range of other animals and birds on this activity too).
 A stay of one or two nights at Okonjima will usually give you the chance to see leopards, and much more, at close range, although even with the aid of radio collars, leopard sightings can never be guaranteed.

 In addition to leopard tracking, other activities include:

-• Pangolin Tracking: this activity has limited availability and is weather dependent.
-Departing after dark, guests have the opportunity to track radio-tagged ground pangolin, following it at a discreet distance on foot.
+• Pangolin Tracking: this activity has limited availability and is weather-dependent.
+Departing after dark, guests have the opportunity to track radio-tagged ground pangolin, following at a discreet distance on foot.
 Good footwear and a flashlight are required.
-Pangolins spend much of their time underground so even with tracked individuals, sightings are not guaranteed.
+Pangolins spend much of their time underground, so even with tracked individuals, sightings are not guaranteed.

 • AfriCat Carnivore Care Centre: Visit some of the reserve's welfare animals, individuals that cannot be released into the wild.
 These animals help with education and provide an insight into the work of the AfriCat Foundation.
 After visiting the welfare animals you'll head to the information centre to learn about the history of Okonjima and their ongoing work.